 The Hertelendy Foundation was founded in 1997 by Ralph and his family and over the decades has supported a variety of activities both domestically and internationally.
 Some of their financial support has gone towards humanitarian aid, education, science, culture and environmental causes.

-Tastings can be arranged by appointment with Ralph – and are held at the winery where he produces his wines, the hidden away Caves at Soda Canyon (about a 20-minute drive from downtown Napa).
+Tastings can be arranged by appointment and are often hosted with Ralph at the hidden away Caves at Soda Canyon where the Hertelendy wines are produced.
 For more information about these exciting wines, or to become a wine club member, visit: www.hertelendy.com

 Badacsony, Hungary